RidaKhaoua/Github_user_search/README.md

 # Github_user_search
-get some information about repo of user
+get some informations about repo of user